-In the early days of the Middlewich Diary we asked for, and were given, permission to use these classic Middlewich photos, many of which are familiar to those of us who were brought up in the town and are fascinated by its history.
+In the early days of the Middlewich Diary we asked for, and were given, permission to use these classic Middlewich photos, quite a few of which are familiar in postcard form to those of us who were brought up in the town and are fascinated by its history.

 Here's what Paul had to say.